leifurthorleifsson/www/content/home/home.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Predictive Science Lab" subtitle = "Creating artificial intelligence (AI) technologies that accelerate the pace of engineering innovation."
+title = "Computational Design Lab" subtitle = ""

 [design.background]
   # Apply a background color, gradient, or image.